GlaistersFarm/glaistersfarm/farmhouse.markdown

 - an electric range cooker with three ovens and a grill,
 - a large side-by-side fridge freezer with plenty of space,
 - an integrated dishwasher,
-- a microwave, four slice toaster and kettle.
+- a four slice toaster, coffee machine, kettle and there is a microwave in the utility room.

 {% include gallery id="diningkitchen" layout="half" %}